luanbitar/toggle-magictrackpad/README.md

-Using a magic trackpad with multiple macos devices is everything a mess This is why I created this little script to switch between devices simply executing an application
+Using a magic trackpad with multiple macos devices is a mess This is why I created this little script to switch between devices simply executing an application

 To do this I'll need: